ilanschnell/bitarray/doc/random_p.rst

 bitarrays, it uses ``randbytes()``.

-Taking two (independent) such bitarrays and combining them using the bitwise "and" operation, gives us a random bitarray with probability 1/4.
+Taking two (independent) such bitarrays and combining them using the bitwise AND operation, gives us a random bitarray with probability 1/4.
-Likewise, taking two bitwise "or" operation gives us probability 3/4.
+Likewise, taking two bitwise OR operation gives us probability 3/4.
 Without going into too much further detail, it is possible to combine more than two "randbytes" bitarray to get probabilities ``i / 2**M``, where ``M`` is the maximal number of "randbytes" bitarrays we combine, and ``i`` is an integer.
-The required sequence of "or" and "and" operations is calculated from the desired probability ``p`` and ``M``.
+The required sequence of AND and OR operations is calculated from the desired probability ``p`` and ``M``.

-Once we have calculated our sequence, and obtained a bitarray with probability ``q = i / 2**M``, we perform a final "or" operation with a random bitarray of probability ``x``.
+Once we have calculated our sequence, and obtained a bitarray with probability ``q = i / 2**M``, we perform a final OR operation with a random bitarray of probability ``x``.
 In order to arrive at exactly the requested probability ``p``, it can be verified that: